KomunikacjaTechnicznaVistula/morris-mini/docs/driving.md

 The foot pedals control the acceleration and braking of the car and the clutch pedal allows you to engage the gears.
 The pedal controls are, from left to right, the clutch, brake and accelerator.

-- **Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.
+- **ℹ️ Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.

-- **Warning:** Do not drive with your foot resting on the clutch pedal.
+- **❗️ Warning:** Do not drive with your foot resting on the clutch pedal.

 - Depress the pedal with your foot to engage the control.
 - Lift your foot off the pedal to disengage the control.